shield02/alx-higher_level_programming/0x02-python-import_modules/README.md

 > 5-variable_load - Script that imports a variable from a file and prints its value
 > 100-my_calculator - Script that imports all functions from a file and handles basic operation
 > 101-easy_print - Script that prints a string without using print statement
+> 103-fast_alphabet - Script that prints the alphabets in uppercase